Limiting velocities and transonic dislocations in Mg: A molecular dynamics study of hcp Mg

 Figure \ref{fig:plateaus} shows the mobility curve for edge dislocations moving on prismatic slip planes for both interatomic potentials.
 Using the elastic constants derived from those potentials under ambient conditions, the limiting velocity was calculated according to \eqref{eq:vcedge_special1} with $c'_{66}=(c_{11}-c_{12})/2$ for prismatic slip, which is 3.3 and 2.9 km/s for Wu and Pei potentials, respectively.
 Overall, each mobility curve contains three distinct regimes.
 Below a driving stress of about 300 MPa, dislocation velocities strongly depend on stress due to the effects of phonon and radiative drag \cite{Dang:2019,Olmsted:2005}.
 Above approximately 300 MPa, plateaus in dislocation velocity are observed.
 This is initially expected to occur close to the limiting velocity (solid line), as was the case in earlier studies of fcc metals \cite{Olmsted:2005,Marian:2006,Daphalapurkar:2014}.
 However, in hcp Mg the dislocation velocity saturates at a lower value of stress, a result that is consistent with the earlier study of Ref. \cite{Groh:2009}.
 Importantly, both Wu and Pei potentials show that transonic motion is possible, though the critical stress values for these ``jumps'' to occur differ significantly.

-This leads to two critical questions regarding these results: \begin{enumerate} \itemsep0pt \item[(1)] Why does the dislocation velocity in hcp Mg behave differently compared to fcc metals by saturating at a lower value (limiting velocity) as compared to theoretical predictions? \item[(2)] Which one of the two potentials is more reliable? \end{enumerate} Both questions can be addressed by exploring the effects of pressure on the elastic constants and eventually the limiting velocity.
+This leads to two critical questions regarding these results: \begin{enumerate} \itemsep0pt \item[(1)] Why does the dislocation velocity in hcp Mg behave differently compared to fcc metals by saturating at a lower value (limiting velocity) as compared to theoretical predictions? \item[(2)] Which one of the two potentials is more reliable? \end{enumerate} Both questions can be addressed by exploring the effects of pressure (where a positive value refers to compression and a negative value is tension) on the elastic constants and eventually the limiting velocity.
 From the dislocation theory point of view, the elastic fields near the core structure diverge to infinity.
 With atomistic simulations, one can capture the finite values of stress associated with these fields.
 Figure \ref{fig:elasticconstants}a) shows a typical hydrostatic stress distribution around the core of an edge dislocation in Mg.
-The pressure ranges from $-4.2$ to $4.6$ GPa.
+The pressure ranges from $-4.6$ to $4.2$ GPa, where positive values indicate compression and negative values indicate tension.
 Therefore, changes in the elastic constants were calculated associated with a hydrostatic stress ranging from -5 to 5 GPa using the two potentials for Mg.
 Additionally as a baseline, similar calculations were also performed for Cu.
-In order to further validate the reliability of the two Mg potentials, MD simulation results for elastic constants were also compared to the DFT values \cite{Yu:2010,Kresse:1996a}.
-Figure \ref{fig:elasticconstants}b) shows how the limiting velocity calculated from those elastic constants changes with pressure.
+In order to further validate the reliability of the two Mg potentials, MD simulation results for elastic constants were also compared to our calculated DFT values \cite{Yu:2010,Kresse:1996a}.
+Figure \ref{fig:elasticconstants}b) shows how the lowest limiting velocity calculated from those elastic constants changes with pressure.
 The limiting velocity of Cu does not change significantly as a function of pressure (even in the extreme range of $-10$ or $10$ GPa).
 In contrast to Cu, the limiting velocity of Mg is strongly dependent on the hydrostatic pressure.
-Thus, reasonable agreement with the plateau observed in MD simulations is achieved by arguing that the region of the dislocation field which, due to pressure (ranging from -4.2 to 4.6 GPa), has the lowest limiting velocity prevents the entire dislocation from moving any faster.
-While both Mg potentials show strong dependence of limiting velocity on hydrostatic pressure, the results from the Wu potential (blue curve) agrees better with the DFT calculations, thus revealing that the Wu potential is more appropriate for the study of dislocation dynamics under extreme loading conditions.